Your Road Map to a Better Book Report:

 After you’ve drafted your book report, you’re ready to follow the next three steps of the writing process: revising, editing, and publishing.
 Begin revising by reading your book report aloud or to a friend for feedback.
 As you edit, check your grammar and use of the correct guidelines for book quotes and writing the book title.
 Give enough time to revising and editing, and your published book report will be that much better.

 Book Reports: A Type of Expository Essay

 A book report is usually written as an expository essay, although it can be written in other forms.
-In some cases, a teacher will ask students to take a point of view in writing a book report.
-For instance: “Explain why Hoot by Carl Hiiassen is the best American kid’s novel of the last decade.
+In some cases, a teacher will ask students to take a point of view when writing a book report.
+Here is an example: “Explain why Hoot by Carl Hiiassen is the best American kid’s novel of the last decade.
 Please use examples.”
 This type of writing prompt requires a persuasive style of writing.
 Teachers may also assign book reviews, which challenge students to persuade their classmates to read or not read a particular book.
 If writing a book review, don’t reveal the ending!

 Rely on Your Writing Training to Write Book Reports

-Time4Writing’s online writing classes and one-on-one teacher led instruction helps in building students’ writing skills.
+Time4Writing’s online writing classes and one-to-one, teacher-led instruction help in building students’ writing skills.
 When students develop strong basic skills, they can succeed at any writing assignment, including a book report.

-Time4Writing offers online writing courses for kids in elementary, middle school, and high school, and pairs each student with a certified teacher for one-on-one writing instruction.
-Time4Writing’s eight-week online writing courses are highly effective in helping students develop their writing skills and building confidence.
+Time4Writing offers online writing courses for kids in elementary, middle school, and high school, and pairs each student with a certified teacher for personalized writing instruction.
+Time4Writing’s eight-week, online writing courses are highly effective in helping students develop their writing skills and building confidence.
 Find out how Time4Writing’s online writing classes can make a real difference in your child’s writing.